avalanche123/ServerBundle/README.md

-Finally we need to enable the Server and Daemon service in our applications `config.yml` for the depency injection container to create it:
+Finally we need to enable the Server and Daemon service in our applications `config.yml` for the dependency injection container to create them:

     [yaml]
     # hello/config/config.yml